mriya20/README-Generator/README.md

 Feel free to write any npm scripts to automate the steps even further.

 ## Usage
-For a video of how to use the application please follow this link
+For a video of how to use the application please follow this link [this link](https://www.awesomescreenshot.com/video/13799199?key=a237c6fadcd45076474ddb26139bb6f4)

 Written instructions: